Chorss/docker-pgAdmin4/README.md

  The application user within the container will change it's uid/gid to the given values and will use this uid/gid to write to the volume-directory.

 `docker run -d -p 5050:5050 -e UID=2301 -e GID=2301 -v /home/user/data:/data chorss/docker-pgadmin4`

+ On most shells, you can run with the UID/GID of the current user like this:

+    docker run -d -p 5050:5050 -e UID=`id -u` -e GID=`id -g` -v $HOME/data:/data chorss/docker-pgadmin4

+ Remember to create `$HOME/data` before running the command above.